 Contrary to the suggestion of this name, Pontius Pilate never lived in the House of Pilate.
 The building is also not a copy of the Roman governor’s villa in Jerusalem.
 Its name was created in the sixteenth century.
 In front of its entrance, there was the first station of the Way of the Cross (judgment of Pontius Pilate) during the procession of the Holy Week celebrations.

-The architecture of this 16th-century palace is a successful combination of Mudejar and Renaissance style.
+The architecture of this 16th-century palace is a successful combination of Mudejar and Renaissance styles.
 It is the whole palace complex, which consists of many rooms, courtyards and gardens.
 The most well-known part of the Pilate House is a rectangular, Andalusian courtyard.
 In the middle of the courtyard there is a beautiful marble fountain, and around it (on two floors) there are cloisters, leading to the rooms.
 The palace has two charming gardens.
 In most rooms of the lower storey of the palace – walls are decorated with tens of thousands of hand-painted ceramic tiles – azulejos.
 In the palace, there is also an interesting collection of Roman sculptures and paintings by eminent artists of the Golden Age of Spanish culture.
 They belong to the collection of the princely family of Medinaceli, who is the current owner of the palace.

-Pilate’s house – film inspirations
+Pilate’s House – film inspirations

 Pilate’s house is considered the original prototype of Andalusian palaces found in southern Spain.
 It was used many times as a movie plan for some Hollywood super-productions.
 Movies that were filmed there: “Lawrence of Arabia” (1962), “1492: Journey to Paradise” (1992), “The Kingdom of Heaven” (2005) and “Explosive Pair” (2010).